 BHA's full organisational structure is also shown at Appendix 1, along with short biographies of our senior managers.
-The Management Committee responsibility for BHA's day to day running to the Director, who in turn is supported by the other members of the Management Team (Housing Services Manager, Finance Manager and Community Regeneration Manager).
+The Management Committee delegate responsibility for BHA's day to day running to the Director, who in turn is supported by the other members of the Management Team (Housing Services Manager, Senior Housing Officer, Finance Manager and Community Regeneration Manager).